Bhutan Broadcasting Service: Controversy

 Although BBS is extremely popular among the Bhutanese people, mismanagement has plagued its growth.
 The government's attempts to keep its actions and content under its control include deputing senior civil servants as CEOs and toying with the annual budget string.
 Anchors suddenly disappear from the screen.
 One of the producers has sued the BBS in court.
 BBS is also known for its quality programs.
 In the early years of television, it lacked trained manpower.

-On December 6, 2012, the Indian Intelligence Bureau red flagged the Bhutan Broadcasting Service as a hate channel among 24 others for beaming anti-India programmes.
+On December 6, 2012, the Indian Intelligence Bureau red flagged the Bhutan Broadcasting Service as a "hate channel" among 24 others for beaming what it deemed "anti-India content".
 A proposal for action was sent to the Indian Ministry of Home Affairs.

 On December 23, 2023, the Office of the Media Arbitrator cautioned BBS over an article published on its website on December 20, saying that its election coverage was not balanced.